Kitchen and Other Stories

 Instructions

-• While the dal is cooking, in a separate pan heat the oil and fry the onions until golden brown.
+• Meanwhile, heat the oil in a separate frying pan and cook the onions until golden brown.

-• Then add the tomato, garlic & ginger puree and cook for five minutes over medium heat until the tomato changes colour and thickens.
+• Add the tomato, garlic & ginger puree to the onions and cook over a medium heat for about 5 minutes, until the mixture thickens and deepens in colour.

-• Add the coriander, cumin, red chilli powder and sea salt and cook for a further 5 minutes.
+• Stir in the coriander, cumin, red chilli powder and sea salt, then cook for a further 5 minutes. so the spices release their flavour.

-• Add the semi-cooked dal and the water and mix together.
-Then cover and cook for 10 minutes, over medium heat.
+• Add the partially cooked dal and its cooking water to the pan and stir well.
+Cover and cook for 10 minutes, over medium heat, allowing the flavours to meld together.

-• Once cooked, the dal will be soft, but will still hold its shape.
-Adjust the seasoning if required.
+• Once cooked, the dal should be soft and creamy, while still holding some shape.
+Adjust the seasoning to taste.

-• Garnish with the chopped coriander and sprinkle with chaat masala (optional, but highly recommended.)
-Serve hot with either flatbread or rice.
+• Garnish with the chopped coriander and sprinkle with chaat masala, if using.
+Serve with either flatbread or rice.

 Nutrition